-Some other things we could not forget was our professional camera.
+One other thing we could not forget was our professional camera.
 I wanted to take a lot of pictures to use on future blog posts and social media backgrounds.
-We also remembered to take the chargers for all the electronic devices we were taking, as well as, batteries and a flashlight.
+We also remembered to take the chargers for all the electronic devices we were taking, as well as batteries and a flashlight.
 You never know when you will need these items.
 We also brought board games and card games.
-Only a few so not to take up too much space in the car.
-Something that helped us was taking our Chrome Cast and HDMI cable so we could hook up our laptop to the TV and watch movies with the kids.
+Only a few so as not to take up too much space in the car.
+Something that helped us was taking our Chromecast and HDMI cable so we could hook up our laptop to the TV and watch movies with the kids.

-What do I need to bring for my family to the shore house?
+What do I need to bring for my family to the shore vacation house?

-If you are planning on doing water activities and lay on the beach, you may want to bring the beach bag, a cart to hold all the beach stuff, and maybe even a sun umbrella.
+If you are planning on doing water activities and lying on the beach, you may want to bring a beach bag, a cart to hold all the beach stuff, and maybe even a sun umbrella.
 Beach towels are handy.
 We also brought things like a mini first aid kit, sunscreen, insect repellent, water shoes, and sunburn ointment.
-And, make sure you have beach passes.
+And make sure you have beach passes.
 Some beaches have a fee to use their space.
 So, ask your realtor if the homeowner provides them.
 It was a pleasant surprise for us when we got to the beach house.

 Clothing and other essential items are also important.
-But, remember you don't need too much if your shore house has a washer and dryer.
+But, remember, you don't need too much if your shore house has a washer and dryer.
 I loved that our place had this because the day before we left, we washed all the clothes and linens and brought everything home clean and folded.
 Yay!
-It was a lot less of a transition to reallife we had to do when we returned.
+It was a lot less of a transition to real life than we had to do when we returned.

 Documentation is important to bring to the shore.
-Making sure we had our driver's licenses, insurance documents, reservation for the rental, and vehicle registration all were useful to have with us.
+We made sure we had our driver's licenses, insurance documents, reservations for the rental, and vehicle registration, all were useful to have with us.

 And, we couldn't leave without our water kettle so we could make French press coffee or tea.
 It was beneficial to have it there with us.
 It is probably not necessary, but it made the house feel more like our home.